 Shop your closet.
 Before you start shopping for an entirely new work wardrobe, look in your closet and pull out pieces suitable for your job.

-Sure, the ripped jeans and graphic T’s are out of the question.
-But you might have some plain blouses, camis, or other tops appropriate for work.
+Sure, a ripped pair of jeans and a graphic T are out of the question.
+But you might have some plain blouses, camis, other tops, a black dress, and a dark pair of pants appropriate for work.

 Many of your accessories, like scarves, jewelry, and belts, could also be useful.
-And you might have a comfortable pair of shoes that will pair well with your work outfits.
+And you might have a nice pair of comfortable shoes that will go well with your work outfits.

 Borrow clothing.
 If you have friends or family members your size, ask them if they have any items you can borrow.

-Borrowing can help bridge the gap between when you start working and when your work wardrobe is complete.
+Borrowing can help bridge the gap between your current wardrobe and a few new pieces until your work wardrobe is complete.

 Host a clothing swap.
 Most people have clothes sitting in their closets that they never wear.
 They would be happy to exchange them for “new” clothes.